watson-developer-cloud/assistant-toolkit/integrations/webchat/examples/deep-linking/DOCS.md

-Note: This document is in a temporary location until this content is moved into the [main Watson Assistant documentation](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-web-chat-overview) tutorials section.
+Note: This document is in a temporary location until this content is moved into the [main IBM watsonx Assistant documentation](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-web-chat-overview) tutorials section.

 To create a link to a page that will open web chat to a specific topic, follow these steps.